 Looking to further your career in surgery or radiology?

-Here’s how to gain the perfect preparation for the Generic Surgical Sciences Exam and Surgical Education Training applications.
+Learn from world-leading experts and gain the perfect preparation for the Generic Surgical Sciences Exam and Surgical Education Training (SET) applications.

 - Accredited by the Royal Australasian College of Surgeons

 - Build confidence in anatomical knowledge

 - Strengthen your portfolio with targeted approaches in teamwork, communication and technical ability